LordDashMe/knowledge/DevOps/OS Virtualization/Docker/Cleanup.md

 - Once in a while, you may need to cleanup unused containers, volumes, images and networks.

-- Make sure to double check and backup the data that may depend on docker before committing any actions.
+- *Warning:* Make sure to double check and backup the data that may depend on docker before committing any actions.

 - Remove unused volumes.